About Bendigo Airport

 Currently there are no public modes of transport operating to or from Bendigo Airport.
 For arriving passengers the crew will ask for any Taxi bookings required on the inbound flight and arrange for pick-up from the terminal.

-An experienced local baristai runs a small café on-site at Bendigo Airport opening prior to all scheduled Qantas departing flights.
-Your choice of quality barista made coffee, tea and light refreshments available.
+An experienced local barista runs a small café on-site at Bendigo Airport opening prior to all scheduled Qantas departing flights.
+Your choice of quality coffee, tea and light refreshments available.

 The rapid increase in drone operations in the vicinity of airports is a concern for airport and aircraft operators across the country.
 The Civil Aviation Safety Authority (CASA) has recently introduced new rules to better protect people and aircraft from drone operations.
 The new rules focus on the operation of recreational drones and restrict their use in the vicinity of airports, places of assembly, near people and emergency operations.